 Enterprise IT departments too frequently overpay for mediocre talent and must determine how they can change their dynamics to become more attractive to new talent and find it.

-To read more, please see Stefan’s recent white paper, which explains why a new breed of IT leadership is required to successfully attract talent to address the challenges in the coming years.
+To learn more, please see Stefan’s white paper, which explains why we need a new breed of IT leadership.